mglantz/advanced-networking-workshop/labs/lab-2/README.md

    state suspend
 ```

-Please note how ```name twenty``` now is gone, as we did not define that for VLAN 20, in our Ansible automation.
+Please note how "name twenty" now is gone, as we did not define that for VLAN 20, in our Ansible automation.
 At the same time, VLAN 10 is untouched, as we did not define anything for that.

 ### 2.4.3: module state: "overridden"